victorprad/InfiniTAM/README.md

 If a version of GLUT other than freeglut is used, the InfiniTAM sample application has problems on exit, as it is currently not explicitly cleaning up CUDA memory or closing the OpenNI device.
 Use freeglut to avoid this if you experience any problems.

+Some sensors may need a small change to work correctly with OpenNI, the changes are described [here](http://com.occipital.openni.s3.amazonaws.com/Structure%20Sensor%20OpenNI2%20Quick%20Start%20Guide.pdf).

 #2.
 Sample Programs